Lifailon/parallel-execution-pipeline/README.md

 # Parallel Execution Pipeline

-A set of simple and universal Jenkins Pipelines that I use in my home environment to automate base tasks.
+A set of universal Jenkins Pipelines that I use in my home environment to automate base tasks.

 - [Parallel Execution Pipeline](/parallel-execution-pipeline/README.md)
 - [Go Build and Deploy](/go-build-deploy/README.md)